|

 Start with an initial investment.
 You may also add more

-portfolio at a fixed allocation.
-This is useful for testing costs
+the portfolio at a fixed allocation.
+This is useful for testing

-without considering the effects of compounded growth, to see what your money
+costs without considering the effects of compounded growth, to see what

-You can also specify to never rebalance, which may allow one stock to dominate
+trade.
+You can also specify to never rebalance, which may allow one

-sell) as well as a percentage spread (half applied on buy, half on
+and sell) as well as a percentage spread (half applied on buy,

 Capital-gains taxes can be applied, both short-term and